WebCuratorTool/webcurator-v2-legacy/docs/guides/overview-history.rst

 15 March 2016 - 1.6.2 GA
 ------------------------

-This version includes bugfixes developed by the National Library of New Zealandbetween June 2015 and March 2016.
+This version includes bugfixes developed by the National Library of New Zealand between June 2015 and March 2016.
 This release fixes bugs relating to indexing, pruning and importing, duplicate schedules and more.
 The changes will benefit all existing WCT users and we recommend that users upgrade to 1.6.2